 We all have that rotating set of projects we care about the most.
 When you mark the documents associated with these projects as favorites, it's easy to stay on top of them.
 Not only can you always find them in an instant, but it's also crystal clear which documents have updates.
 Plus, Quip make it quick and easy to star and un-star.
 So as your priorities shift, Quip can shift with you.
 Quip keeps you up to date rather than you having to keep up with it.

 This feed shows you what your colleagues are up to.
 It's a better version of the water cooler — a quick look at company activity when you want it, and tucked quietly away when you don't.
-The inbox shows activity on documents you have access to — but you can set it up so you only see updates from you immediate colleagues, instead of random things from teams you never work with.
-And it's easy to curate with a simple right-click, so you get transparency with relevance.
+The Updates feed shows activity on documents you have access to — but you can set it up so you only see updates from you immediate colleagues, instead of random things from teams you never work with.
+And it's easy to curate with the Filter option, so you get transparency with relevance.

 How does this all happen?

 You do it!
 After all, you know your team the best, so you're the best person to optimize Quip for your team.
 But don't worry — we make it simple.
 With a few quick steps, you can make your teams infinitely more productive.
 We are going to create a very obvious experience, so upon any user's first visit to Quip, it's incredibly intuitive to know what they're supposed to be using Quip for, and how your team wants sharing to be managed.

 We've talked to thousands of customers, and we present to you: the setup being used by the most productive teams.
 Or as we call it — which you probably gathered by now — the optimal Quip setup.
 Follow these simple steps to not only create an incredibly productive work experience, but also an obvious shared understanding on how you expect teams to collaborate and organize.

 Here are your step-by-step instructions for replicating this at your company.